piotrkulpinski/css-style-guides/README.md

 #### Elements

 I find this to be the most common form of nesting and is probably just fine for most sites.
 It’s not necessarily bad, but nesting like this makes your CSS more specific.
-It also doesn’t force you to write reusable components, which is what you want for building most websites.
+It also doesn’t force you to write reusable modules, which is what you want for building most websites.

 ```css
 .selector {